lidj22/numerical-methods-rust/week-1/README.md

 $$

 > Also probably $n$ should be a floor or ceiling, we should probably figure that part out.

-### Numerical Analysis

-Definition of floating point number:

-$$
-\bar{x} = (-1)^s\bigg(\sum_{i=0}^{m-1}d_i\beta^{-1}\bigg)\beta^e
-$$

-basically scientific notation.

-Think about what it means for a number to be "normalized."

-exercise: does floor: f32 -> i32 exist?
-No (check range).

-IEEE Definitions:
-- single precision floating point number (32 bits)
-- double precision floating point number (64 bits)

-32 bit standard: 1 bit for sign, 8 bits exponent, 23 bits mantissa.

-64 bit standard: 1 bit sign, 11 bits exponent, 52 bits mantissa

-exercise: why do we have subnormal floating point numbers?

-exercise: derive the "important numbers" for the IEEE floating point numbers section.
-In other words: how did they come up with these numbers

 ## Exercises